Magic Mike is Steven Soderbergh’s latest effort, ostensibly based on Channing Tatum’s brief stint as a stripper before finding fame as an actor.

 While Magic Mike may have its moments the final result is a strange mess.
 A well directed, shot and acted mess, but still a mess.
 The audience for Magic Mike will most likely be disappointed.
 It’s not serious enough for cineastes.
 It’s not funny enough for a friday night popcorn flick.
 It’s not titillating enough to be a saucy night out for the girls.
 It will no doubt perform well at the box office, however the marketing of the film is odd.
 Semi-naked men with “Hello Girls” plastered on the poster doesn’t exactly scream seriousness and is at odds with the moral of the movie.
 Soderbergh needs to find his form again soon.

-Magic Mike will be released nationwide on 11th of July.
+Magic Mike is released nationwide on 11th July 2012.